gmoican/PunkMuff_LSTM/README.md

 ## Features
 - **Sustain**: Sets the gain before the clipping processing.
 - **Tone & Mode**: Adjust the frequency response after the clipping.
-The `mode` emulates the EQ curves of the following pedals:
+The `MODE` emulates the EQ curves of the following pedals:
     - Mode 1: Big Muff Pi.
     - Mode 2: Elk Sustainer.
     - Mode 3: Custom modification.